-- It should be explicitly in the wording for RTD calls that proposals will be judged favorably if up to 5% of the project budget is committed to providing workshops or training courses dedicated to the presentation of new science/technology which is being used or developed in the project. - Parallel to the E&T supported by the RTD calls, it is seen as essential that a separately funded body (or part of a body with a ring-fenced budget) is responsible for the organization and sponsorship of targeted initiatives in order to promote the specialized skills and knowledge needed to maintain the full competence of the low-dose research community.
+• It should be explicitly in the wording for RTD calls that proposals will be judged favourably if a plan is included that explains how E&T will be integrated into the overall research programme, providing workshops or training courses dedicated to the presentation of new science/technology which is being used or developed in the project.

+• Parallel to the E&T supported by the RTD calls, it is seen as essential that a separately funded body (or part of a body with a ring-fenced budget) is responsible for the organization and sponsorship of targeted initiatives in order to promote the specialized skills and knowledge needed to maintain the full competence of the low-dose research community.
 These will be made readily available to postgraduate students and scientists.
 The benefit to the former will be the provision of supplements to their university courses and to give them experience of the different areas of science on offer to them in their future careers.
 For the latter, this will be a very effective way of providing continuing professional education, and for sharing knowledge with other research and educational institutions.